fenago/git/Lab_9.md

 Here, we use `--all` in order to see the commits in all the branches and not only the current one.
-We also use `--since` as illustrated previously during this chapter.
+We also use `--since` as illustrated previously during this lab.

 2. Now, let's only show the commits by `David Pursehouse` :